cfpb/grasshopper-loader/README.md

     - You can also point the loader to elasticsearch running on another machine.
   - Run `npm install` from the project root
   - The loader is a command-line application, run by invoking **grasshopper-loader.js** with the following options:
+    - **-b, --bucket** An AWS S3 bucket where data resides.
+If no -d option is passed, will attempt to load all data in the bucket.
-    - **-d, --data** *Required* The data source to load.
+    - **-d, --data** *Required if no bucket is passed* The data source to load.
 This can be a gdb, shp, GeoJSON, zip, or a directory of any of these which gets loaded recursively.
+Zips and GeoJSON can also be loaded from remote sources via URL.
     - **-t, --transformer** *Default: transformers/[[data file basename]].js* The transformer to use.
 This converts state-specific data formats to our [Point Data Schema](https://github.com/cfpb/grasshopper/blob/master/docs/point_data_spec.md)
     - **-h, --host** *Default: localhost* The elasticsearch host
     - **-p, --port** *Default: 9200* The elasticsearch port
     - **--index** *Default: address* The elasticsearch index
     - **--type** *Default: point* The elasticsearch type
+    - **--profile** *Default: default* The aws credentials profile in ~/.aws/credentials.
+AWS keys as environment variables will override this setting.')
   - Test the loader by starting elasticsearch on localhost:9200 and running `npm test`
     - This will run the tests in test/test.js from the root of the project
+    - The host, port, index, type, and profile arguments to the loader can all be passed to `npm test` as well, with respective defaults of localhost, 9200, testindex, testtype, and default.
   - To manually test the loader, run `./grasshopper-loader.js -d test/data/new_york.json`
     - This will load 100 addresses from New York into the address index and the point type
     - Check this with `curl -XGET "localhost:9200/address/point/_count?q=properties.address:NY"`

 ## Info
   - **Technology stack**: Due to a high volume of IO, the loader uses [node.js](http://nodejs.org/) for high throughput.
-  - **Dependencies**: node.js, GDAL
+  - **Dependencies**: node.js, GDAL ~1.11
   - **Status**: Alpha
   - **Notes on change**: As both the Elasticsearch schema and data standards may (and likely will) change, expect to see active, breaking changes in this repo until tagged otherwise.
 Also, many new transformations will be added as more state-specific data is acquired.